 Where Can I Order Owl Pellets for the Classroom?

 If you decide to try this activity with your class, I recommend ordering the largest pellets you can afford (such as pellets from barn owls or great horned owls).
 Large pellets run about $2 each.
 I have had good experiences ordering from www.carolina.com and www.obdk.com.
 This past year I bought them from Amazon: Large Barn Owl Pellets

 Before you order, just make sure it states the size of the pellets you'll be getting.
 You don't want tiny one inchers.
 Also, check to see if they include skewers or dissection sticks and bone charts.
 Finally, don't forget to ask if your purchase is sales-tax exempt since you are buying for a school.

 Some websites sell an entire owl pellet kit that comes with disposable dissection tools, but the cost usually ends up being too much for an whole class of students.
 All you really need are the pellets.
 You can supply your own sticks or skewers and print your own owl pellet dissection chart.

 Another idea is contact local nature centers.
 If they have a large population of owls, it's possible that they may sell pellets.

 Dissecting owl pellets is a fascinating project - truly one of the most interesting science activities you can do with your students no matter what grade level you teach.
 It's something they will remember for years to come.
 I've even had former students come back to visit and mention how much they loved doing it.
 If this isn't something you can do with your class for whatever reason (no school budget money left), you can watch this virtual owl pellet dissection from the Scottish Wildlife Trust.

-An Owl Pellet Lab Journal is a great way for students to document their observations during your owl pellet dissection:
+This Owl Pellet Lab Journal is a great way for your students to document their observations during your owl pellet dissection.